 Technical Specifications of Soletair Power’s DAC unit delivered to ZBT

 Operating for 12 hours a day, Soletair Power’s DAC unit can produce up to 21 kg/day of >98% pure CO2, compressed to above 10 bar.
-The unit is housed in a 12 m × 2.4 m × 2.87 m container which is designed to limit the noise level to approximately 62 dB.
+The unit is housed in a 12 m × 2.4 m × 2.87 m container designed to limit the noise level to approximately 62 dB.

 A large volume of air needs to be moved inside to capture the required amount of CO2.
-Using computational fluid dynamics (CFD), Soletair Power has designed a vessel that can hold the optimum amount of sorbent, maintain the required airflow rates, while limiting the pressure drop to allow the use of conventional fans.
+Using computational fluid dynamics (CFD), Soletair Power has designed a vessel that can hold the optimum amount of sorbent, and maintain the required airflow rates, while limiting the pressure drop to allow the use of conventional fans.
 To ensure uniform distribution of air inside the vessel, the geometry inside is made highly symmetric allowing uniform velocity even at large airflows.

 To produce high-purity CO2, the temperature-vacuum adsorption process is used.
 In the vacuum-swing step, the air inside the chamber is removed using vacuum pumps to achieve a vacuum level of below 100 mbar.
 In the temperature-swing step, the sorbents are heated below 90°C promoting the release of CO2 and water.
 Heating is accomplished using warm water flowing through specially designed heat transfer elements inside the vessel.